v79/Cantilever/DevDiary/posts/image-resizing.md

 - I'll start with images being another ContentNode, recorded in metadata.json, but can always refactor if that doesn't work out.

+### Previewing Images

+For my editing environment, I want to be able to display a grid of all the images available.
+The images are uploaded to the source bucket, and resized versions are put into the `/generated/images` folder in the source bucket.
+But they are not available in the editor bucket, so I cannot just use a standard HTML `img` tag to render the image or thumbnail.

+I'll need to write an API to fetch the image blobs from the source bucket.
+I'll make it async; it will be a good learning exercise if nothing else!